Viraj2722/Blog-MDX/posts/blog1.md

 For more information related these components [click here](https://youtu.be/gPJs9Qqexc)

-**Step 2**: Set up the Raspberry Pi
+**Step 2**: Setting up the Raspberry Pi
-First, we need to set up the Raspberry Pi.
-Follow these steps:
+We need to follow the steps in order to setup the raspberry pi.

 1.Insert the microSD card with Raspbian into the Raspberry Pi.
 2.Connect the HDMI cable from the Raspberry Pi to a monitor or TV.